 What is Music Therapy?

-Guided by credentialed professionals (MTAs), music therapy combines the power of rhythm, melody, and harmony with the trust and connection built between client and therapist.
+Music therapy is a recognized health profession that uses music within a supportive therapeutic relationship to foster growth, healing, and well-being.
+It combines the power of rhythm, melody, and harmony with the trust and connection built between client and therapist.
 This relationship is at the heart of the work, creating a safe and creative space to explore, express, and move toward personal goals.

 Who is a Music Therapist?